Gabegi/devops-templates/README.md

 # merge conflics in github desktop
 For conflicts: merge the target branch into yours (Branch menu → Merge into current branch).
 GitHub Desktop lists the conflicted files — click one to open it in your configured external editor, resolve the markers, mark it resolved, then commit and push, same as the general local-resolve flow.

+# ado environments
+Pipelines → Environments → New environment.
+Create two: name them dev and prod (must match $(envName) exactly), Resource type: None — you're not targeting Kubernetes/VMs, Terraform deploys via the service connection.
+For prod, immediately add the approval gate so nothing slips through ungated: open the environment → ⋯ (top right) → Approvals and checks → + → Approvals → add your approver(s) and a timeout → Create.
+One thing worth knowing: if a YAML pipeline references an environment that doesn't exist, Azure Pipelines will auto-create it under certain conditions — but it creates it with no approval check, so your first prod run could go through unprotected if you don't set this up manually first.
+Create both environments (and the prod approval) before your next push.

+my branches are

+Clarified that environment and branch names needn't match technically No, they're independent — the environment name is just whatever string you put after environment: in the YAML and create under Pipelines → Environments.
+It doesn't need to match the branch name at all.

+In the pipeline, the branch name (development/production) only drives which values the conditional variable block picks — including envName.
+I set that to short canonical names (dev/prod) on purpose, decoupled from your actual branch names.
+That's a common convention and totally fine to keep.

+If you'd rather have 1:1 clarity, you can rename envName to development/production to match exactly — just make sure whatever string ends up in the YAML is exactly what you create in Pipelines → Environments.
+Want me to update the pipeline file to use development/production instead of dev/prod?